-The legalization of sports betting continues to grow around the United States, and it is coming to Arizona with both online and retail sportsbooks set to launch.
-Betting lines will be available for just about any major professional or college league, so there will likely be no shortage of wagers no matter what you are looking for.
+The legalization of sports betting continues to grow around the United States, and with Arizona sports betting now a reality, it’s time to get in on the action.
+With betting lines for just about any major professional or college league, there is no shortage of wagers no matter what you are looking for.
 Oddsmakers work very hard to determine the best lines for each game.
 Often they are very accurate, which is why sportsbooks continue to stay in business.

 As you place bets, you might want a sportsbook’s lines to be a little different.
 This could be to give yourself a better shot at a winning bet with a smaller payout.
 Or you could opt to give yourself a smaller chance of winning and increase the potential payout.
 This is where alternate betting lines come into play.
 Sportsbooks will allow you to shift the lines, and it’s up to you whether it’s worth it.